 Note: Students not meeting minimum requirements may be considered by submitting a formal appeal.
 Contact Career Services for additional information.

-To learn more about academic internships at Philadelphia University, visit www.philau.edu/careerservices/students/internships or contact Career Services at intern@philau.edu or 215-951-2930.
+To learn more about academic internships at Jefferson - East Falls, visit www.eastfalls.jefferson.edu/careerservices/Internships/index or contact Career Services at intern@philau.edu or 215-951-2930.

 University Academic Resources and Services

 PAUL J. GUTMAN LIBRARY